 - 1. Discharge the CRT. - 2.
-Remove the CRT. - $\mathbf{F}$ 3.
+Remove the CRT. - 3.
 Remove the power supply - 4.
-Remove the bottom pan by removing six phillips screws; four from the card cage chamber floor, and two from the power supply chamber floor. - 5.
-Tilt the back of the Lisa forward and the bottom pan will fall free. - 6.
-Turn the Lisa so that the front is facing you. - 7.
-Pull the high voltage wire loose from the clamps on the side of the chassis. - 8.
-Remove the flyback connector wires from the cable clamp near the floor of the video chamber. - 9.
-Turn the chassis upside down with the front facing you. - While holding the flyback (See Figure 6, #1) from underneath with one hand, remove the two nuts that attach the flyback to the chassis from the bottom of the machine (which is now facing up) using a number 6 nutdriver. - 11.
+Face the back of the Lisa.
+Remove bottom pan by removing 6 flathead phillips screws; four from the card cage chamber floor, and two from the power supply chamber floor. - Tilt the back of the Lisa forward and the bottom pan will fall free. - Pull the high voltage wire loose from the clamps on the side of the chassis. - 7.
+Turn the chassis upside down. - 8.
+Orient yourself to the front of the Lisa. - 9.
+While holding the flyback (See Figure 6, #1) from underneath with one hand, remove the two nuts which attach the flyback to the chassis from the bottom of the machine (which is now facing up) using a number 6 nutdriver. - 10.
 Turn the chassis right side up.